Riso-stratifications and a tree invariant: introduction

 \subsection{Outline of the paper}

 In Section~\ref{sec:setting}, we fix our notation and conventions.
-We also fix general assumptions about the first order language we work with (Hypothesis~\ref{hyp:KandX_can}) and we introduce (in Section~\ref{sec:riso}) the central notions of risometries and riso-triviality.
+We also fix general assumptions about the first order language we work with (Hypothesis~\ref{hyp:KandX_can}) and we introduce (in Section~\ref{sec:riso}) the central notions of risometry and riso-triviality.

 Section~\ref{sec:main-results} is devoted to the Riso-Triviality Theorem and the Riso-Equivalence Theorem (items (\ref{it:rtt}) and (\ref{it:ret}) in the above list).
-The results are stated precisely in Section~\ref{sec:thms}, and the remaining subsections of Section~\ref{sec:main-results} are devoted to their proof.
-In particular, Section~\ref{sec:tstrat} relates the notions from the present paper to the t-stratifications from \cite{i.whit}.
-While risometries and riso-triviality already appear there, there is an important difference: in contrast to \cite{i.whit}, the present paper does not require risometries to be definable.
-This is crucial for our results to hold (as Example~3.15 of \cite{i.whit} shows).
+The results are stated precisely in Section~\ref{sec:thms}, and the remaining subsections of Section~\ref{sec:main-results} are devoted to their proof: In Section~\ref{sec:tstrat}, we relate some of the basic notions of the present paper to those introduced for developing t-stratifications in \cite{i.whit}.
+In Section~\ref{sec:prel}, we adapt many basic results from \cite{i.whit} to the amended notions employed here; for convenience of the reader, we repeat the proofs even though much of the adaptation in this subsection is straight forward.
+Finally, the main work of proving definability happens in Section~\ref{sec:proofs}.

-While most of this paper heavily relies on model theory, many more basic results about risometries and riso-triviality do not use the notion of definability at all.
-We collected those results in Section~\ref{sec:prel}.

 The main objects of study of Section~\ref{sec:can_whit} are the riso-stratifications.
-After fixing the assumptions and showing how this relates to the valued fields considered previously in the paper (Section~\ref{sec:whit-ass}), Sections~\ref{sec:sh}, \ref{sec:iter:sh} and \ref{sec:riso-strat} are devoted to defining riso-stratifications (item (\ref{it:risostrat})) and proving their most basic properties.
+After fixing the assumptions and showing how this relates to the valued fields considered previously in the paper (Section~\ref{sec:whit-ass}), Sections~\ref{sec:sh}, \ref{sec:iter:sh} and \ref{sec:riso-strat} are devoted to defining and constructing riso-stratifications (item (\ref{it:risostrat})) and proving their most basic properties.
 We then have an intermediate section relating riso-triviality to manifolds, before we come, in Section~\ref{sec:whit}, to the proof that riso-stratifications satisfy Whitney's regularity conditions (item~(\ref{it:whit}), Theorem~\ref{thm:whit}).
-Finally, in Section~\ref{sec:alg:riso}, we introduce the algebraic riso-stratifications (item~(\ref{it:algriso})).
+Finally, in Section~\ref{sec:alg:riso}, we introduce algebraic riso-stratifications (item~(\ref{it:algriso})).

 The last section of the paper, Section~\ref{sec:appl}, is guided by our desired application to Poincaré series (item (\ref{it:poincare})), which is given in Subsection~\ref{sec:poincare}.
 It starts with a subsection explaining the additional assumption mentioned in item~(\ref{it:fields}) and how it helps to improve induction over the riso-tree.
 In Sections~\ref{sec:fields} and \ref{sec:mot}, we prove the two missing ingredients, namely restriction to subfields (item~(\ref{it:fields})) and compatibility with motivic measure (item~(\ref{it:mot})).